MarkD833/Arduino-Digitalker-Shield/README.md

 As a basic check, start with the SSR1 & SSR2 ROMs.
 The files for these ROMs were named SSR1.bin and SSR2.bin in the archive I used.

 Using a PROM programmer of your choice, load the SSR1.bin file into memory starting at address 0x0000.
 Next, load the SSR2.bin file but this time you need to make sure that it is loaded into your PROM programmer memory starting at address 0x2000.
+Add the SSR5.bin and SSR6.bin files as well if you want to.

 The memory map in your PROM programmer should be similar to this if you also want to include the SSR5 & SSR6 ROMs as well: